 A “Lease Break” situation occurs when the tenants during the fixed term tenancy wish to vacate the property prior to the lease expiry date.
 Should you find yourself in this position you should notify your Property Manager in writing immediately.
-Please refer to section 41 of your Lease Agreement, which will explain what fees you as the Tenant will be liable to pay as a result.

 The Final Inspection

 Only once the property has been fully vacated, cleaned and grounds made ready with keys returned can we commence our final inspection.
 It is important to note that if a final inspection time has been made and you are aware that you will not be fully ready for the inspection, please call us as soon as possible to rearrange another time.